Fleckism/SecurityPlus/SecurityPlus/7B knowledge-Based Authentication.md

 ### Password Authentication Protocol (PAP)

-The Password Authentication Protocol (PAP) is an unsophisticated authentication method developed as part of the Point-to-Point Protocol (PPP), used to transfer TCP/IP data over serial or dial-up connections.
+The Password Authentication Protocol ([[PAP]]) is an unsophisticated authentication method developed as part of the Point-to-Point Protocol ([[PPP]]), used to transfer TCP/IP data over serial or dial-up connections.
 It is also used as the basic authentication mechanism in HTTP.
 It relies on clear text password exchange and is therefore obsolete for most purposes, except through an encrypted tunnel.

 ### Challenge Handshake Authentication Protocol (CHAP)

-The Challenge Handshake Authentication Protocol (CHAP) was also developed as part of PPP as a means of authenticating users over a remote link.
+The Challenge Handshake Authentication Protocol ([[CHAP]]) was also developed as part of PPP as a means of authenticating users over a remote link.
 CHAP relies on an encrypted challenge in a system called a _three-way handshake._

-1. Challenge—the server challenges the client, sending a randomly generated challenge message.
+1.  **Challenge**—the server challenges the client, sending a randomly generated challenge message.
-2. Response—the client responds with a hash calculated from the server challenge message and client password (or other shared secret).
+2.  **Response**—the client responds with a hash calculated from the server challenge message and client password (or other shared secret).
-3. Verification—the server performs its own hash using the password hash stored for the client.
+3.  **Verification**—the server performs its own hash using the password hash stored for the client.
 If it matches the response, then access is granted; otherwise, the connection is dropped.

 The handshake is repeated with a different challenge message periodically during the connection (although transparent to the user).
 This guards against _replay attacks,_ in which a previous session could be captured and reused to gain access.